-- Examine the identity and purpose of elements such as diction, syntax, detail, imagery, appeals to logic, emotion, and authority, figurative language, and more; explore basic essay structure and organization; and practice the difference between merely reporting content and truly analyzing how the author achieves his or her purpose.
+- Examine the identity and purpose of elements such as diction, syntax, detail, imagery, appeals to logic, emotion, and authority, figurative language, and more; as well as explore basic essay structure and organization, and practice the difference between merely reporting content and truly analyzing how the author achieves his or her purpose.

 - Practice the ability to create a coherent organization, use varied sentence structures, and employ good word choice and tone.
 Complete a selection of essay responses to SAT practice prompts.
 I will provide detailed feedback on every student essay.